jiixyj/epoll-shim/README.md

   `sys/timerfd.h` isn't included.
 The context would leak.
 Luckily, software such as libinput behaves very nicely and puts all `timerfd` related code in a single source file.

+  Alternatively, a target/library `epoll-shim-interpose` is also provided.
+  Instead of redefining those symbols as macros they are provided as "proper" symbols, making use of POSIX `dlsym` chaining with `RTLD_NEXT`.

+  What approach is more suitable depends on the application: If the use of `epoll` is very localized the macro based approach is less overhead.
+If the use of those file descriptors is more pervasive, the interposition approach is more robust.
+It will be a bit less performant because all calls to `read`/`write`/`close` and so on will be routed through `epoll-shim`.

 - There is limited support for file descriptors that lack support for kqueue but are supported by `poll(2)`.
 This includes graphics or sound